baikalos/vendor_baikalos/docs/baikalosInfo.md

 ```

-Optional AICP packages to add (in device.mk)
+Optional baikalos packages to add (in device.mk)
 -------------------------------

 To build our fork of the Lineage Snap camera: